Draxgter1001/Draxgter1001/README.md

 # 💫 About Me:
-I am a third-year computer science student at the University of Westminster.
-I am passionate about the realm of coding, building strong application and AI
+Recent computer science graduate from the University of Westminster.
+I look forward to working on small or big projects to make people's lives easier.

 ## 🌐 Socials: